nselby/nselby.github.io/_posts/2017-07-07-I-Will-Pay-Shaun-King-$1000.md

 Did 10 of those scenarios sound, in your mind, like the police really reacted badly and killed someone when it was “Avoidable?”
 I won’t ask you whether you understand that “Avoidable” isn’t a legal standard different from “Justifiable” (which isn’t a legal standard, either).

-But I will tell you that, after looking at all 15 of the 27 incidents that actually occured, I think that your “professional estimation” is just totally and completely wrong.
+But I will tell you that, after looking at all 15 of the WaPo incidents that actually occured, I think that your “professional estimation” is just totally and completely wrong.
 I’d welcome your comments, but you’ll never give them to me.
 Because frankly, when it comes to facts, you really couldn’t possibly care less.

 Tell you what - I’ll make it interesting: I will give you $1,000 in hard cold green cash if you can show me, based on police tactics and training, under the law, and the policies of each department, with source material, how ten of those incidents were “Avoidable.”